KangProject/Bongs_Multi_Kitchen_Linux/README.md

 First Steps..

+Download from one of available sources or cloned git ( Caution with git clone, it may be the most up to date version of the Multi Kitchen but it is also possibly the most unstable as this is where i backup code after my linux ate itself and i lost everything last time.. )
-Download from one of available sources or cloned git Extract ( anywhere should be fine just make sure to keep file\folder structure and that there are no spaces in name ) if you have cloned git repo the file should already be executable if its not then use terminal to navigate to extracted Bongs_Kitchen folder
+Extract ( anywhere should be fine just make sure to keep file\folder structure and that there are no spaces in name ) if you have cloned git repo the file should already be executable if its not then use terminal to navigate to extracted Bongs_Kitchen folder